molily/molily.de/_posts/2017-11-25-robust-javascript.md

 `typeof` has a behavior that makes it useful for feature detection: You can place an identifier after `typeof`, like `typeof fetch`. `typeof` does not throw an error in case the identifier cannot be resolved, it simply returns the string `'undefined'`.

 The problem is, `typeof` *is a dangerous beast*. `typeof` does not return what you probably expect.
 This operator is one of the biggest design flaws of ECMAScript.
-It’s deceiving and in older browsers also incorrect.
+It is deceiving and in older browsers also incorrect.

 First of all, let’s learn about the <dfn>type system of ECMAScript</dfn>.
 There are seven main types: Undefined, Null, Boolean, Number, String, Symbol and Object.
 The first six are called <dfn>primitive types</dfn>.